IHI-Code-Club/Julia/julia.md

   has a large compilation latency.
 After loading the package, the first plot in a session can take ~20-30 seconds, but this is improving!
 * [`Makie.jl`](https://github.com/JuliaPlots/Makie.jl): it aims to replace
-  `Plots.jl` in the future, but it has similar issues in terms of initial plot
+  `Plots.jl` in the future, adding many more interactive and 3D features, but it has similar issues in terms of initial plot
 * [`Gadfly.jl`](https://github.com/GiovineItalia/Gadfly.jl): heavily inspired
   by "The Grammar of Graphics" book.
 Kind of quick
 * [`UnicodePlots.jl`](https://github.com/Evizero/UnicodePlots.jl): simple